SWnhESC @ KSC

 Heather Jasmin, Program Coordinator (firstname.lastname@example.org, 603-358-2942)

-Judy Brophy is academic technologist with the Center for Engagement, Learning and Teaching at Keene State College.
+Judy Brophy is a former academic technologist with the Center for Engagement, Learning and Teaching at Keene State College.
 She has thirty years of experience developing and offering training for industry and education.
 Her specialties are Google tools and Web 2.0 tools for teaching applications like Jing and Voicethreads.
 She has taught Digital Storytelling and Communicating Using Your Computer for the Cheshire Academy for Lifelong Learning.
 She is enthusiastic about using technology to engage learners and improve learning.

 Saundra Kent brings classroom teaching experience along with 10 years of consulting work addressing reading and writing in the content areas, differentiated instruction, project-based learning, and science content.
 Sandy has a BS in Chemistry and an MST in Biology.
 She has taught science at the middle and high school levels, has participated on statewide committees to promote science education, and has won many awards for her work; including: NH Secondary Science Teacher of the Year (1994) and the Presidential Award for Excellence in Math and Science Teaching (1993).
 As an educational leader and consultant with the CEIL Project, Sandy has led the effort to provide middle school teachers with professional development in science content through the "32 Science Workshops" series.
 Sandy is also an adjunct at Plymouth State University and Springfield College.
 She lives in the woods in Deering, NH.